-Test 4: The evaluator started a packet capture and established a TLS connection between the TOE and the external test server.
-The evaluator then initiated the physical interruption of the connection for roughly 30 seconds and then restored the connection.
+TLS MAC Layer Disconnect: The evaluator started a packet capture and established a TLS connection between the TOE and the external test server.
+The evaluator then initiated the physical interruption of the connection for roughly 2 minutes and then restored the connection.
 The packet capture shows no traffic between the TOE and external server during the disruption.
+Upon reconnection the TOE renegotiated the TLS session to continue sending traffic.
+This is because the TOE always spools data to be sent over to the syslog server and then immediately close the TLS session once the data has been transferred.

-Upon reconnection the TOE continued to use the TLS sessions and did not establish a new TLS handshake between the TOE and the test server.
-The evaluator repeated this disruption test for a period of roughly 15 minutes.
-Upon reconnection this time, the evaluator observed that the TOE initiated a new TLS handshake to establish a new TLS session between the TOE and the test server.
+TLS APP Layer Disconnect: The evaluator repeated the above steps using a duration of roughly 15 minutes.
+The evaluator observed that no new audit records appeared on the syslog server during the disruption.
+Upon reconnection, the evaluator observed that the TOE initiated a new TLS session between the TOE and the test server.
+The evaluator also observed audit records appearing on the syslog server after the connection was repaired.

-2.7.2 INTER-TSF TRUSTED CHANNEL (MACSEC COMMUNICATIONS) (MACSEC 10:FTP_ITC.1/MACSEC)

-2.7.2.1 MACSEC10:FTP_ITC.1.1/MACSEC
+2.7.3 TRUSTED PATH (MACSECEP12:FTP_TRP.1)

+2.7.3.1 MACSECEP12:FTP_TRP.1.1